Abir-Tx/fedcmp/docs/README.md

 ### 1. Install dependencies

-There is `requirements.txt` file for all the algorithms inside the `fashionMnist` directory.
+There is `requirements.txt` file for all the algorithms inside `this` directory.
 First of all **activate the virtual environment**.
 Then run the following command:

 ```bash
 pip install -r requirements.txt